KohilanMohanarajan/Memo-Run/README.md

 #Updates
 I will try and update the game as much as possible within my free time, adding new features and functionality.
 Here are some things that I've planned to eventually include:
 - Music/Audio (STATUS: Incomplete)
-- Changing the formatting of the .txt file (STATUS: Incomplete)
+- Changing the formatting of the .txt file (STATUS: Complete)
 - Graphics overhaul (STATUS: Incomplete)
 - MacOS optimization (STATUS: Incomplete)
 - and More